dpck/depack/README.md

 ```
 </em>

-A CommonJS package required from an Ecma module will have only a single default export, accessible via the `default` property.
+A _CommonJS_ package required from an Ecma module will have only a single default export, accessible via the `default` property.
 There are no named exports.
 What you have to do is this:

 ```js
 import commonJs from 'common-js' commonJs.default('hello') commonJs.default.named('world')
 ```

-Yes it's crazy.
-Yes you know what you're doing when importing a package.
-But thank the _Node.JS_ authors for making this decision.
-I don't know how you are going to program now, because programming involves using IDE for hints, and then testing before the actual build process, and these 2 things are not satisfied, by either _VSCode_ which does not show hints for `commonJs.default` and `commonJs.default.named`, or _Babel_ which is usually setup for testing.

 ```js
 // ecma